Locchuong96/others/docker/readme.md

 - `Host volume`: you decide where on the host file system the referenc is made

-- `Anonymous volue` for each container a folder is generated that gets mounted, your data will mount in the directory `var/lib/docker/volumes/[folder_name]/_data`
+- `Anonymous volue`: for each container a folder is generated that gets mounted, your data will mount in the directory `var/lib/docker/volumes/[folder_name]/_data`

     docker run
         -v [host_directory]:[container_directory]